Grading Between Sizes

 Let’s say you have measurements of 45″ at the full bust, 38″ at the waist (when sitting down…measure your waist when sitting down for this pattern so your buttons don’t end up straining when you move around!) and 52″ at the hip (also sitting down.)

 If you look at the body measurement chart, you’ll see your bust would fall in the 16 E/F, your waist would fall in the 18, and your hips would fall in the 22.
-Now let’s compare this with the finished garment measurements.
+Now let’s compare this with the finished garment measurements of the Harrison Shirt.
 There is some positive ease in both the bust and the hips but not a whole lot so those are the most important measurements.
 The waist has a bit more positive ease, so that may be less critical.

-The Harrison Shirt and Shirtdress have double princess seams, which makes grading a bit more complicated.
+The Harrison Shirt has double princess seams, which makes grading a bit more complicated.
 When grading between sizes on a pattern like this, it’s easiest to just change the side seams.
 This also maintains the placement of the princess seams over your bust.

 If you look at the difference in finished garment measurements in our example, the 16 has a finished waist of 40 3/4″ and the 18 has a finished waist of 42 5/8″, with a difference of 1 7/8″.
 We want to add this to our 16 at the waist.
 The simplest way to do this is to add 3/8″ to the side seam of the side front and side back pieces (2 front sides + 2 back sides = 3/8 + 3/8 + 3/8 + 3/8 = 1 ½”).
 This is a bit less than the actual ease difference, but we’ll still have plenty of ease around the waist (4 ¼” of ease).
 Add this width at the waist point of the piece.